Welcome! I’m so glad you’re here. My name is Amy, and I’m a mom to six crazy and wonderful kids–four grown boys and two

 There’s a better way, you know that.
 But you’re too worn out and just don’t have time or energy to figure out what it is.
 You need someone to reach in, give you some quick tips, and tell you how the heck to get through the next day without yelling and without feeling exhausted when you drop into bed.

 I’ve been where you are.
 Many times, in fact.
 As mentioned earlier, my husband, Jay, and I have six children.
-The four boys are ages 23, 20, 20 (twins!), and 17, and the two girls are 5 and 6 years old.
+The four boys are ages 24, 20, 20 (twins!), and 18, and the two girls are 5 and 6 years old.
 I also have experience as a foster mom, nanny, piano teacher, tutor, and elementary school teacher.

 Wondering why the crazy age gap between our boys and our girls?
-The girls joined our family when they were three months and 16 months old.
+The girls joined our family as foster children when they were three months and 16 months old.
 That’s when the daily flashbacks began: The overwhelm.
 The sheer exhaustion.
 The everyday challenges of the toddler parent life.
 But that’s not all.
 I also had flashbacks to the sweet innocence of toddlers, the love they have for their mama, and their excitement over the smallest things.

 The toddler years are very trying but also very rewarding.
 I am here to encourage all parents of toddlers as they guide their little ones through their days—the days of wanting to throw in the towel as well as the days of never wanting this time to end.

 As a positive discipline parent educator, my goal is to help you discover little things you can do to help make a big difference in your home.
 Things like teaching your little ones not to interrupt, nurturing your marriage after kids, and simple ways to get your little one to listen.

-And for some actionable ideas you can use right now, request my free printable chart of Ten Simple Ways to Get Your Toddler to Listen.
-You can find it at the bottom of any page on this site.
+And for some actionable ideas you can use right now, click here to request my free printable chart of Ten Simple Ways to Get Your Toddler to Listen.